 - HD 20 × 20 cm

-For each of these formats, a number of pages and a number of copies can be chosen.
+For each of these formats, a number of pages can be chosen.
 The minimum number of pages in a photo book is 24 and the maximum is 84.
+To set the number of copies ordered, use the Shopping Cart.
 The first and last page do not have opposite pages.
 After this, the price for the selected type of photo book is displayed.

-– adds the selected pictures from the Filmstrip (the number in the middle of a picture’s thumbnail shows the number of times it appears in the book) to the currently selected page of the photo book.
-You can select one or more of the pages with the mouse and arrow keys just like you would work with files in the Browser.
+– Adds the selected pictures from the Filmstrip to the current page of the project.
+This opens a new window, where you choose how the added photos are arranged.
+If there is a number in the middle of a thumbnail in the Filmstrip, it indicates how many times that picture is used in the photo book.
+You can select one or more of the pages with the mouse and the arrow keys just like in the Browser.
 Pages that have been selected look different than the rest—they have a blue icon at the page’s top right corner.

 Project templates determine a project’s background color, font, and text color.
 Options for seven predefined project templates are available here.
 Choosing a template affects the look of all of the pages in the photo book.
 The font type and color, as well as the background color, can be changed freely.

 For HD photo books, there is also the option of glossy or matte paper.

 The Page Layout affects how pictures and text are laid out on the selected page.
 Page layouts with picture counts page page ranging from 0 to 10 are available.
 The page layout can be set separately for every page of a photo book.
 If multiple pages are selected at a time, the layout is changed for all of the selected pages.

 Break Layout Into Objects – anchored pictures on the selected pages are changed into freestanding pictures that can be moved around freely.
 The page layout is then changed to the default with the number of anchored photos set at “0.”

 Use Photo Placement Mode to adjust the page layout and the alignment of the photos you place.